-The Online Course Design Institute was developed as a partnership between Global Campus, the Teaching and Learning Center, Information Technology Services, and the Polytechnic Campus as well as other campus leaders.
-The Institute replaces K-State Online Essentials, previously offered to Global Campus faculty.
+The Course Design Institute was developed as a partnership between Global Campus, the Teaching and Learning Center, and the Polytechnic Campus as well as other campus leaders.

-Questions about this program can be directed to Katie Linder, executive director for program development at Global Campus.
+Questions about this program can be directed to Trina McCarty, Instructional Designer at Global Campus.

-The Online Course Design Institute is organized around 6 goals and 32 accompanying learning objectives, so participants will walk away being able to demonstrate that range of competencies.
+Participants will walk away being able to demonstrate a wide range of competencies.
 Other benefits include engaging with colleagues across disciplines, receiving feedback on course design elements from instructional designers and peers, and receiving access to a guided pathway for course design using research-based principles.
 All elements included in the course are purposeful and build on one another, and participants will also see a range of methods demonstrated throughout the program that they can include in their own course designs.